petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay.md

 ## Permissions

-Liferay DXP has a robust role-based access control (RBAC) system.
-Users can be assigned to Sites, Teams, User Groups, or Organizations.
-Custom Roles can be created, permissions can be assigned to these Roles, and those Roles can be assigned to Users.
-Roles are scoped to apply only in a specific context, such as a Site, Organization, or globally.
+Liferay has a robust role-based access control (RBAC) system.
+Users can be assigned to sites, teams, user groups, or organizations.
+Custom Roles can be created, permissions can be assigned to these roles, and those roles can be assigned to users.
+Roles are scoped to apply only in a specific context, such as a site, organization, or globally.
 See [Roles and Permissions](../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) for more information.

 ## Securing Web Services

-Liferay Web Services have a multi-layered and configurable approach to security and authorization:
+Liferay web services have a multi-layered and configurable approach to security and authorization:

 * [Service Access Policies](./securing-liferay/securing-web-services/setting-service-access-policies.md) control access to remote APIs.
 * [Authentication Verifiers](./securing-liferay/securing-web-services/using-authentication-verifiers.md) verify provided credentials.